Your data has a longer memory than your encryption

 Auditability to support governance and compliance

-By decoupling applications from fixed cryptographic choices, these technologies support long-term adaptability and risk management.
+By separating applications from fixed cryptographic implementations, these technologies are designed to facilitate greater flexibility in long-term cryptographic planning and risk evaluation.

 Cryptographic Agility